systemcarl/weblog/outlines/about-me.md

             a web application myself.

   #### I Love Deadlines
-- Over the last 5 years I have also been writing software and building web applications.
+- Over the last 5 years I have been writing software and building web applications.
     - Much of my software development work happened concurrently with my graduate studies.